dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Update part 38 Phase 2v: PROCESS level, aggregate level, and gatekeeper stats reporting using the resurrection_monitor_patch8 process level information, module2 main(), and module2d

+- Update part 39 Phase3a: Introduction to Phase3 Requeing and Resurrection, and Phase4 Machine Learning

 ## A note on the STATUS_TAGS: